 - 1 teaspoon Worcestershire sauce

-- 2-3 tablespoons sugar, erythritol, or maple syrup plus more to taste
+- 1 tablespoon sugar Swerve, or maple syrup, plus more to taste

 - 1 cup mozzarella cheese shredded, divided